-An ongoing effort of the SPIRIT project is also to initiate an online approach to teacher professional development, as represented by online graduate courses and online components of in person or blended graduate courses.
+As of December 2012, an ongoing effort of the SPIRIT project is also to initiate an online approach to teacher professional development, as represented by online graduate courses and online components of in person or blended graduate courses.
 The online course and course components focus on teaching educational robotics to interested STEM teachers across the nation and for the offering of graduate credit, as a way to extend and sustain the teacher professional development initially conceptualized for the SPIRIT grant.
-The pilot offering of the online course was done as a faceto-face offering during the summer of 2008 and since then, modifications of the course or its various online module components have been offered through December of 2011, with expectations for more extensive offerings in 2012.
+The pilot offering of the online course was done as a face-to-face offering during the summer of 2008 and since then, modifications of the course or its various online module components have been offered through December of 2012, with expectations for more extensive offerings in the summer of 2013.
 Several offerings have used a blended course format (some instruction done in person and some done online).
 The course is entitled "TED 8010 Seminar in Education: STEM Robotics" and is a three credit hour graduate course designed for any level of elementary, middle, or high school teacher.
 In addition, "TED 8410 Improvement of Instruction in STEM", as well as "TED 8970 - IT and STEM Working Connections" have used various online components of the course.
 Some courses and modules have included the building a CEENBoT from a kit as well helping teachers to develop a set of educational lessons for their own classroom use.
 Other graduate courses and modules have used the online SPIRIT cyperinfrastructure as a way to have a focused online component for teacher training and curriculum development.
 Already, the courses and modules, particularly in an online independent study format, are available nationwide, to teachers interested in taking the course, as well as for supporting their learning about the use of educational robotics.
+The CEENBoT is also being integrated into a new "Seminar in K12 Engineering Education" that will be offered in a blended format in 2013.